skip to content

 Good news: there’s a way to sell a coaching program that allows you to service more people while avoiding burnout .

-Enter… the membership model.
+Enter… the membership community model.

 Let’s dive right in.

-After all, communicating the value and benefits of your membership is the single biggest internal challenge to growing a membership.
+After all, communicating the value and benefits of your membership community is the single biggest internal challenge to growing a membership.

 If you’re a business owner who sells individual coaching sessions, highlight the added value that new members can enjoy beyond coaching sessions.